Borneo [Malaysia and Indonesia] - July 2009

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Derawan's kids are mischievous kids.
-They love to pose and then look at themselves on digital cameras. « Picture, picture! »
+The children of Derawan are mischievous kids.
+They love to pose and then mirror themselves in the screen of digital cameras. " Picture, picture! »

 Small boils often hilarious, rarely intimidated, very difficult to grasp naturally ...

-We did not teach them to be suspicious.
-They were not told that we should not talk to strangers.
+They were not taught to be wary.
+They were not told not to talk to strangers.
 "Photo!
-Photo ! »
+Photo!"

-Anyway, there are not really any strangers on this tiny Indonesian island.
-The pale faces of Borneo who have just landed on speedboats are immediately lodged, spotted, questioned.
-By big and small.
+In any case, there are not really strangers on this tiny Indonesian island.
+The pale faces freshly landed from Borneo in a speedboat are immediately welcomed, spotted, questioned.
+By adults and children.

 "Where do you come from?

-We, the tourists, also repeat the words learned in our travel textbooks.
-The boils of the kids are illuminated.
-They jostle to be in the foreground in the photo.
+We tourists also repeat the words we learned in our travel conversation books.
+The kids' faces light up.
+They jostle to be in the foreground of the photo.

-Digital is a marvelous and formidable invention.
-Sometimes parents, when they are nearby, even push the little ones in front of the camera.
+Digital technology is a wonderful and formidable invention.
+Sometimes, parents, when they are near, even push their children in front of the camera.
 Not a little proud of their offspring.

 Another picture?
 All right, then.

 I spent about ten days in Derawan, in July 2009.
-During the stay, I learned to leave the camera hidden at the bottom of the bag.
+During my stay, I learned to leave the camera hidden in the bottom of the bag.

 The kids are still crisp and playful.
 But even more when they play with each other or make fun of me without worrying about posing for the famous picture.